 - Sampling length

-The baseline is the centerline of the profile used to evaluate the surface roughness parameters.
+The baseline is the centerline of the profile used to evaluate surface roughness parameters.
 There are two types of baselines:

 1. Altitude characteristics

-Contour maximum height (Rz): the distance between the top and bottom lines of the contour.
+Rz is the distance between the top and bottom lines of the contour.

 2. Pitch characteristics